 Halftime/fulltime correct score: This is the same as the above betting market, but the backer has to pick the score for the break and the end of the game, not just the result.

-Goalscorers (first, last, and anytime): Very popular for football betting in Ireland, goal scorer markets can provide a lot of value.
+Goalscorers (first, last, and anytime): Very popular for football betting, goal scorer markets can provide a lot of value.
 It is possible to bet on who scores the first goal in the game, or the last goal, or even just betting on a player to score at any time in the game.
-Additionally, a lot of the top betting sites in Ireland offer similar markets such as to score and win the game.
+Additionally, a lot of the top betting sites offer similar markets such as to score and win the game.

 Both teams to score: This bet is handy for games where goals are expected.
 As long as both teams in the game can find the net, then the BTTS bet will be a winning wager.